Irreducible components of the moduli space of Langlands parameters: Introduction

 We now outline the contents of this paper in more detail.
 First, the determination of irreducible components.
 For $G$ an algebraic group acting on a scheme $X$, let $G_x$ denote the stabiliser of a point $x \in X(R)$ (it is a closed subscheme of $G_R$).

 \begin{theorem*}[Corollary~\ref{cor:irr-cpts}] Let $L$ be an algebraically closed field of characteristic distinct from $p$.
-There is a bijection between the set of irreducible components of $\Xf_{G, L}$ and the set of $G^\circ(L)$-conjugacy classes of pairs $(\eta, \alpha)$ where: \begin{itemize} \item $\eta$ is a continuous\footnote{For the discrete topology on $L$.} $L$-homomorphism $I^0_F \to G(L)$ over $L$ that extends to $W_F$; and \item $\alpha$ is a component of the $(G^\circ)_\eta$-torsor of extensions of $\eta$ to $W^0_F$. \end{itemize} \end{theorem*} Note that two pairs $(\eta, \alpha)$ and $(\eta, \alpha')$ are $G^\circ(L)$-conjugate if and only if $\alpha$ and $\alpha'$ are conjugate under $\pi_0((G^\circ)_\eta)$.
+There is a bijection between the set of irreducible components of $\Xf_{G, L}$ and the set of $G^\circ(L)$-conjugacy classes of pairs $(\eta, \alpha)$ where: \begin{itemize} \item $\eta$ is a continuous\footnote{For the discrete topology on $L$.} $L$-homomorphism $I^0_F \to G(L)$ over $L$ that extends to $W^0_F$; and \item $\alpha$ is a component of the $(G^\circ)_\eta$-torsor of extensions of $\eta$ to $W^0_F$. \end{itemize} \end{theorem*} Note that two pairs $(\eta, \alpha)$ and $(\eta, \alpha')$ are $G^\circ(L)$-conjugate if and only if $\alpha$ and $\alpha'$ are conjugate under $\pi_0((G^\circ)_\eta)$.

-The critical case (by the `tame reduction' of \cite{datModuliLanglandsParameters2020} sections~3 and~4.5 and the discussion following Lemma~5.7) is when the action of $W_F$ on $G^\circ$ is unramified, and $\eta$ is tamely ramified and \emph{unipotent}, so determined by a unipotent matrix $\Sigma \in G^\circ(L)$.
+The critical case (by the `tame reduction' of \cite{datModuliLanglandsParameters2020} sections~3 and~4.5 and the discussion following Lemma~5.7) is when the action of $W_F$ on $G^\circ$ is unramified and $\eta$ is tamely ramified, so determined by an element $\Sigma \in G^\circ(L)$.
 In this case the irreducible components of type $\Sigma$ are in bijection with twisted conjugacy classes of the component group of the centralizer of $\Sigma$ in $G^\circ$.

 Assume, therefore, that $\Gamma$ corresponds to an unramified extension of $F$, and define $\Xf^{\tm}_{G}$ to be the moduli space of \emph{tamely ramified} $L$-parameters.
-We have a presentation \.
+We have a presentation where $q$ is the order of the residue field of $F$.
 Define $\Xf_{G}^{\sreg}$ to be the open subset of parameters $\rho$ where $\Sigma = \rho(\sigma) \in G^\circ$ is regular.
 Let $T$ be a maximal split torus in $G^\circ$ preserved by the action of $W_F$.
 Let $T\git W$ be the GIT quotient of $T$ by the action of the Weyl group $W$.
-There is a morphism, the Chevalley morphism,
+There is a morphism, the Steinberg morphism,

-Let be the closed subscheme of $T\git W$ fixed by $\Fr^{-1}[q]$, where $[q]$ is the $q$th power map.
-Our first result is: \begin{theorem*}[Theorem~\ref{thm:sigma-reg}] Suppose that $G^\circ_{\der}$ is simply connected and that the centre $Z_{G^\circ}$ is smooth.
+Let be the closed subscheme of $T\git W$ fixed by $\Fr^{-1}[q]$, where $[q]$ is the $q$th power map. \begin{theorem*}[Theorem~\ref{thm:sreg}] Suppose that $G^\circ_{\der}$ is simply connected and that the centre of $G^{\circ}$ is smooth.
 Then the morphism